datasiensai/terraform-azure-prisegpt/README.md

 ## Acknowledgements

-This terraform module was developed by **Marcel Lupo** as part of a project to explore the capabilities of Azure OpenAI models.
+This terraform module was developed by **Biju Krishnan** as part of a project to explore the capabilities of Azure OpenAI models.
 We'd like to thank the OpenAI and Microsoft team for their incredible work and ongoing support of the AI community.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements